redis-stack/redis-stack-docs/docs/stack/insight/tutorials/insight-stream-consumer.md

 You can now toggle between **Stream** and **Consumer Groups** views to see your data.
 As mentioned earlier in this topic, a stream is an append-only log so you can delete messages.
-A case when that's useful is in the event of a so-called “poison-pill message” that can cause consumers to crash.
+A case when that's useful is in the event of a so-called _poison-pill message_ that can cause consumers to crash.
 You can physically remove such messages in the **Streams** view or use the XDEL command at the command-line interface (CLI).

 You can continue interacting with your stream at the CLI.
 For example, to get the number of entries per minute, enter XLEN command: